BPS lumps in the Nonminimal $CP^1$ Maxwell-Chern-Simons Model: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-I. B. Cunha and F. C. E. Lima would like to express their sincere gratitude to the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) and Fundação de Amparo \`{a} Pesquisa do Estado de S\~{a}o Paulo (FAPESP) for their valuable support.
+F. C. E. Lima and I. B. Cunha would like to express their sincere gratitude to the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) and Fundação de Amparo \`{a} Pesquisa do Estado de S\~{a}o Paulo (FAPESP) for their valuable support.
 F. C. E. Lima is supported, respectively, for grants No. 2025/05176-7 (FAPESP) and 171048/2023-7 (CNPq).
 A. V. has been funded by FONDECYT Iniciaci\'on No. 11261883.